 This is where, if you need help, a great copywriter comes in.
 They can take your subject material and help your robot sound a little more friendly.
-The best chatbots operate along the FUF principle – Friendly-Useful-Fun – a term coined by Swedish researchers some years ago whose work determined that was exactly what consumer were looking for from chatbots in the first place.
+The best chatbots operate along with the FUF principle – Friendly-Useful-Fun – a term coined by Swedish researchers some years ago whose work determined that was exactly what consumer was looking for from chatbots in the first place.

 You’ll Still Need Humans